-Tronox, a Delaware corporation based in Oklahoma City, Okla., is a multinational chemical company that makes and sells titanium dioxide and electrolytic and specialty chemicals.
-Tronox is the world's third-largest manufacturer of titanium dioxide pigment, which is used in a wide variety of applications, including coatings, plastics, paper, and everyday consumer products.
-Tronox operates in North America, Europe, and Australia.
-The company was created through a spin-off from Kerr-McGee Corporation ("Kerr-McGee").
-Several months after the spin-off was completed, Anadarko Petroleum Corporation ("Anadarko") purchased Kerr-McGee for $18 billion.
+Tronox is a multinational chemical company that makes and sells titanium dioxide and electrolytic and specialty chemicals.
+Tronox manufactures titanium dioxide pigment, which is used in a wide variety of applications, including coatings, plastics, paper, and everyday consumer products.
+The company was created through a spin-off from Kerr-McGee Corporation.

-The company commenced bankruptcy proceedings on January 12, 2009 by filing voluntary petitions for relief under Chapter 11 of the U.S. Code in the U.S. Bankruptcy Court for the Southern District of New York.
-On August 11, 2009, the U.S. Department of Justice (DOJ) filed proofs of claim on behalf of EPA to recover, among other things, past and future environmental response costs relating to 18 named sites in seven Regions, including a claim in the amount of at least $335.5 million in connection with costs EPA incurred cleaning up the Federal Creosote Superfund Site in Manville, N.J.
+Tronox commenced bankruptcy proceedings on January 12, 2009 by filing voluntary petitions for relief under Chapter 11 of the U.S. Code in the U.S. Bankruptcy Court for the Southern District of New York.
+On August 11, 2009, the U.S. Department of Justice filed proofs of claim on behalf of EPA to recover past and future environmental response costs relating to 18 named sites in seven Regions, including a claim in the amount of at least $335.5 million in connection with costs EPA incurred cleaning up the Federal Creosote Superfund Site in Manville, N.J.

 The U.S. also filed proofs of claim in a protective manner with respect to sites owned or operated by Tronox, Tronox's injunctive and regulatory compliance obligations, and hundreds of other sites impacted by the spin-off.
 EPA's claims included a claim for penalties stemming from inspections and reviews of a former Tronox facility in Savannah, Ga.

-On September 30, 2010, the bankruptcy court approved Tronox's amended disclosure statement.
-On November 30, 2010, the bankruptcy court entered an order confirming Tronox's first amended joint plan of reorganization.
-The settlement agreement is consistent with the terms of the confirmed plan of reorganization.
-On February 14, 2011, the effective date of Tronox's plan of reorganization occurred, and the settlement agreement and the various trusts became effective on that date.
+On September 30, 2010, the Court approved Tronox's amended disclosure statement.
+On November 30, 2010, the Court entered an order confirming Tronox's first amended joint plan of reorganization.
+Tronox’s environmental liabilities were resolved pursuant to a bankruptcy settlement, which was approved by the Court and is consistent with the terms of the confirmed plan of reorganization.
+On February 14, 2011, the effective date of Tronox's plan of reorganization, the bankruptcy settlement and the various trusts established by the settlement went into effect.

-(5) $3 million for certain expenses incurred in negotiating the settlement agreement.
+- $3 million for certain expenses incurred in negotiating the bankruptcy settlement.

-EPA-lead sites receive, either through the trusts described below or directly by EPA, approximately $59 million and 45 percent (of the 88 percent) of any proceeds from the Anadarko Litigation.
+EPA-lead sites received, either through the trusts described below or directly by EPA, approximately $59 million and 45 percent (of the 88 percent) of proceeds from the Anadarko Litigation.

-Tronox's payment of approximately $59 million for EPA-lead sites is divided among the following sites, several of which have been placed into the trusts described below:
+Tronox's payment of approximately $59 million for EPA-lead sites was divided among the following sites, several of which have been placed into the trusts described below:

-- Abandoned Uranium Mine Sites in and near the Navajo Nation territory
+- Approximately 50 uranium mines that were operated, and subsequently abandoned, by Kerr-McGee in and near the Navajo Nation territory

 - Federal Creosote Superfund Site in Manville, N.J.